| Emperor* |

 the Sassanid Persians under Spahbod Azarethes at

 the battle of Callinicum (April 19).
-Khavadh I
+Belisarius

-dies (september) and is succeeded by his son Khosrau I Anushirvan 'the just' (Chosroes)
+his son Khosrau I Anushirvan 'the just' (Chosroes)

 as king of the Sassanid Persians.